stiga nittaku equipment-review table-tennis-blade equipment

 You can tell about the limba wood by looking at the blade yourself.
 This means the Carbonado series is softer outer ply compared to Koto blades.

-Weight of my Table tennis racket is approx 192 gms.
+Weight of this Table tennis racket setup would be approx 192 gms.

 Stiga Official Introduction Video